linode/docs/docs/products/platform/billing/_index.md

 ### Refunds

 If you are unsatisfied with your service for any reason, you can [cancel your account](/docs/products/platform/accounts/guides/cancel-account/) within the first seven days and request a full refund.
 You are entitled to receive a refund of any positive account balance not added through promotional credits.
 To request this refund, simply add a note to the cancellation form.
-When cancelling an account after the first seven days, there is a $5 processing fee.
+When cancelling an account after the first seven days, there is a $5 processing fee for any refunds.
 Only payments made within the last 180 days are eligible.